2009 G20 London summit protests: Timeline of the protests

 About two to three thousand people joined the "Climate Camp in the City" outside European Climate Exchange on Bishopsgate, which was peaceful except for when minor scuffles occurred after riot police "kettled" the event at 7:30 pm.
-The street was cleared at about 2 am the following day.
+The street was violently cleared by Territorial Support Group police after the media had left at about 2 am the following day.